aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/cell/_index.md

 ### isArrayHeader() {#isArrayHeader--}

+<b>@deprecated.</b> Please use the 'isArrayHeader' property instead.
 Indicates the cell's formula is an array formula and it is the first cell of the array.

 ```javascript
 isArrayHeader() : boolean;